AriaFallah/WebpackTutorial/part1/README.md

 > Assign the module and chunk ids by occurrence count.
 Ids that are used often get lower (shorter) ids.
 This make ids predictable, reduces to total file size and is recommended.

-To be honest I'm not sure how this helps, but it says recommended so why not just throw it in your config.
+To be honest I'm not sure how the underlying mechanisms work, but it says recommended so why not just throw it in your config.

 ```javascript
 // webpack.config.js